 - In those situations where large groups of people desire to address the Board on the same subject, the President may request that those groups select only one or two speakers from the group to address the Board on behalf of the group and shall be allocated up to six minutes to speak.

 - Patrons may submit a comment electronically to be read during the Patron Comment period.
 Comments will be heard from those attending in-person prior to those received electronically.
 Electronic comments should be submitted to email@example.com by 3:00 p.m. the day of the meeting.

 - Patrons presenting highly detailed or complex information are asked to provide a written outline of their comments for the Board.

 - The Board will not take public comment on personnel issues or statements regarding the character, professional competence, and the physical or mental health of an individual during Board meetings.
-Communications regarding personnel issues should be sent in writing to the attention of the Board of Education, 7387 S. Campus View Drive, West Jordan, UT 84084.
+Similar comments about a group whose members could be identified individually are not allowed.
+Communications regarding such comments or

-- Persons who disrupt Board meetings or the business of the Board by applause, cheering, jeering, or personal outbursts will be removed from the meeting by appropriate legal means.
+- Persons who disrupt Board meetings or the business of the Board by applause, cheering, jeering, or personal outbursts may be removed from the meeting by appropriate legal means.

 - Speech that defames individuals or interrupts the public business of the Board will not be tolerated and may be cause for removal from the meeting.
 The Board may adjourn the meeting at any time.

 - Board meeting attendance cannot exceed the seating capacity of the room in which the meeting is scheduled to be held.
 Whenever possible, the Board will accommodate overflow seating and provide audio for the meeting.